 The Belgian Sheepdog is one of the three shepherd-types to originate from Belgium.
-First bred to guard and herd sheep, this sheepdog has evolved into a fluffy family companion.
-Plus, they will always come with the iconic black coat that’s both long and fluffy.
+First bred to guard or herd sheep, this sheepdog has evolved into a fluffy companion.
+Plus, they will always come with their iconic black coat that’s both long and fluffy.

-Belgian Sheepdogs are loyal dogs with the ingrained instincts to protect.
-After serving farmers as formidable guardians, they bring that protectiveness to families all over the world.
-However, they do have dominant personalities that require a firm hand.
+Belgian Sheepdogs are loyal dogs with an instincts to protect.
+After serving farmers as formidable guard dogs, they bring that protectiveness to families all over the world.
+However, they tend to have dominant personalities that require a firm hand.

 Highlights: Independent, Quiet, Gentle

 The Borzoi is an incredible fluffy companion for many reasons: they’re quiet, docile and sweet.
 And while they’re frequently called “dumb dogs,” they’re much more adaptively intelligent than one would think.
-It’s just that they’re fiercely independent dogs.
+It’s just that they’re independent-minded dogs.

 Even so, Borzois are amazing dogs to hug given their fluffy double coats.
-Although the top coat is quite flat, the waviness and curls of the coat gives them their fluffy look.
-However, they can be heavy shedders during fall and spring.
+Although their top coat looks a bit flat, the waviness and curls of the coat gives them their fluffy look.
+But it’s worth noting they can be heavy shedders during fall and spring.

 Highlights: Vigilant, Calm, Dependable

 The Tornjak is a Croatian Shepherd that’s famous for their ability to guard livestock.
-This apt name originates from the Croatian word for “sheep pen,” where they spent most of their days.
-But when they aren’t guarding sheep, they’re very huggable dogs.
+This name derives from the Croatian word for “sheep pen,” where they spent most of their days.
+But when they aren’t on duty, they’re very huggable dogs.

 Tornjaks have one of the fluffiest coats in the canine kingdom.
-These hardy dogs spend their whole lives outside in the snowy winter nights.
-They were often covered in snow, which meant a thick and fluffy double coat was needed.
+These hardy dogs spend their entire lives outside in the snowy winter conditions.
+They were often covered in snow, which meant a thick and fluffy double coat was essential.

 Highlights: Obedient, Faithful, Brave

 The Briard is an ancient herding dog that’s made for cold weather.
-They have so much fur that even their faces are covered!
+They have so much fur that even the faces are covered!
 No matter where you pet or how you hug them, they’ll undeniably be fluffy and soft.
-Plus, the 75-lb frame means there’s plenty of dog.
+Plus, the 75-lb frame means there’s plenty of dog to hug.

 27. Caucasian Shepherd